 Luckily, a microwave baked potato is just as light and fluffy in a fraction of the time.

-A 7-minute ride in the microwave is all you need to create the perfect baked potato.
-And it tastes just as good as the oven.
+All it takes is a 7-minute ride in the microwave, and it tastes just as good as the oven.

-Well, that and a boatload of tasty toppings!
+Well, that and a boatload of tasty baked potato toppings!

 Microwave Baked Potato

 Whether you need a simple lunch or a Sunday dinner side, this potato recipe will cut your cook time significantly.